Posted Mar 27, 2021 at 08:27. Revised Oct 9, 2021 at 10:01.

 The movie star is the perfect man behind the curtain and smokescreen for some of the biggest screw-ups in the history of the College, while the generic nobody image ensures that no one will notice what the BOT is doing.
 Nevertheless, the PR lackeys in the administration have missed an opportunity to shine.
 They need to replace the movie star photo on oberlin.edu with a baby picture because everyone loves a baby, and no one can blame a baby when it does something stupid.

 BOT Membership Qualifications

 A BOT with hard-headed thinkers in control wants a majority of kind and gentle types that will not be so insensitive as to ask the wrong questions.
 An additional benefit of such a BOT makeup is most of the blame can be dispersed onto the kind and gentle suckers.
-The docile majority will keep the game going by being functionally missing and saying nothing that could slow the decision-making processes.
+The docile majority will keep the game going by being functionally missing and saying nothing that could slow decision-making.

 Suppressing peoples’ identity

 The presentation on Oberlin.edu of the BOT and the General Counsel’s office is a masterpiece of obscurity.
 In apparent reaction to the adverse publicity of recent years, much info about the trustees and General Counsel has been minimized or eliminated.

 The public presentation of Secretary Varner’s credentials is in stark contrast to the presentation for her subordinates.
 Varner has a decent write-up of her experience and credentials even though it has more than its share of obfuscation.
 For whatever reason, she has allowed her staff to be presented as a pack of nobodies having only names and no stated credentials whatsoever.